Skip to main content

 Quick Start

-ccs cursor enable # Enable in config
+ccs legacy cursor enable # Enable the legacy bridge in config

-ccs cursor start # Start local daemon
+ccs legacy cursor start # Start local daemon

+Older ccs cursor <subcommand> invocations are still shimmed for a migration window, but they print a deprecation warning and forward to the legacy bridge.
 On macOS and Linux, auto-detect requires sqlite3 in your PATH.
 Windows does not support auto-detect.

 Authentication